 Having documentation not only promotes consistency in your processes, but it also sets a standard.
 Documented procedures indicate a clear goal to be achieved and the steps to achieve that goal.

-Having standards in print and/or electronic form shows you have control over the work, and it conveys to others a sense of confidence, authority, and trust in your operations.
+Having standards shows you have control over the work, and it conveys to others a sense of confidence, authority, and trust in your operations.

 Furthermore, when you set standards in documented format, it enhances your credibility and professionalism to those that matter most:

-A straightforward, easy-to-follow set of instructions for your processes will save you time, effort, and resources in getting the new hires up to speed.
+A straightforward, easy-to-follow set of instructions will save you time, effort, and resources in getting the new hires up to speed.

 In turn, you’ll see how effective the documentation is when someone uses it for the first time.
 If they struggle with your instructions, you’ll learn how to improve the document so that when the next new hire arrives, things will be easier.